Density of commensurators for uniform lattices of right-angled buildings: Introduction

 The second main result of Section~\ref{s:applications} is:

 \begin{theorem} Let $G$ be the automorphism group of a regular right-angled building $X$.
 Then the action of $G$ on $X$ is strongly transitive. \end{theorem}

-A group $G$ is said to act strongly transitively on a building $X$ if it acts transitively on the set of pairs $(\phi,\Sigma)$, where $\phi$ is a chamber of $X$, and $\Sigma$ is an apartment of $X$ containing $\phi$ (see Section~\ref{ss:rabs}).
-By a theorem of Tits (see~\cite{D}), if $X$ is a thick building, it follows that the group $G$ has a $BN$--pair.
-For example, Bourdon's building $I_{p,q}$ is thick for all $q \geq 3$.
+A group $G$ is said to act \emph{strongly transitively} on a building $X$ if it acts transitively on the set of pairs $(\phi,\Sigma)$, where $\phi$ is a chamber of $X$, and $\Sigma$ is an apartment of $X$ containing $\phi$ (see Section~\ref{ss:rabs}).
+By a theorem of Tits (see~\cite{D}), if $X$ is a thick building, meaning that there is some $q_s > 2$, then the group $G$ has a $BN$--pair.
+For example, Bourdon's building $I_{p,q}$ is thick for all $q > 2$.
+In fact, our techniques show that $\Stab_{G_0}(Y)$ acts transitively on all apartments containing a convex subcomplex $Y$ of $X$.
 Theorem~\ref{t:transitive} was sketched for the case $X = I_{p,q}$ by Bourdon in~\cite[Proposition 2.3.3]{B}.
+The general result will not surprise experts and, as pointed out by a referee, follows from, for example, results in \cite[Lemma 4.1]{DO} via methods as in the proofs of \cite[Theorems 4.2 and 4.4]{DO}.

-We would like to thank Indira Chatterji and Benson Farb for advice and encouragement, Kenneth S. Brown, G. Christopher Hruska, Shahar Mozes, and Boris Okun for helpful conversations, Karen Vogtmann for comments on this manuscript, and the University of Chicago, MSRI and Cornell University for supporting travel by both authors.
+We would like to thank Indira Chatterji and Benson Farb for advice and encouragement, Kenneth S. Brown, G. Christopher Hruska, Shahar Mozes, and Boris Okun for helpful conversations, Martin Bridson, Karen Vogtmann and an anonymous referee for valuable comments on this manuscript, and the University of Chicago, MSRI and Cornell University for supporting travel by both authors.